 - 300g chopped dates

 - 5 tbsp hot water

 - 75g oats

 - 100g dessicated coconut

 - 4 tbsp diced dried apricots and raisins

 - Place all the activated nuts and seeds mix into a bowl, cover with water and allow to soak overnight.

 - For the caramel: place all the ingredients excluding the nut butter into a food processor and blend until a smooth, runny texture is reached.
-Spoon in the nut butter and blend for another 2 mins.
-Reserve 1.5 tbsp of the caramel for the topping.
+Spoon in the nut butter and blend for another 2 minutes.
+Reserve 1.5 tablespoons of the caramel for the topping.

 - Halve the cooled cashews and almonds.
 Using your hands, break the walnuts into rough pieces.